argoproj-labs/terraform-provider-argocd/README.md

 ### *Wouldn't using a Kubernetes provider to handle ArgoCD configuration be enough?*

+This is actually the main point of this provider, as existing Kubernetes providers do not patch arrays of objects, I often ended up losing project role JWTs when doing small project changes.

 Using Terraform to manage Kubernetes Custom Resource becomes increasingly difficult the further you use HCL2 DSL to merge different data structures *and* want to preserve type safety.